Tax evasion in the United States: Occurrence

 The willful failures to report tips, income from side-jobs, other cash receipts, and barter income items are examples of illegal cheating.
-Similarly, those persons who are self-employed (or who run small businesses) evade the assessment or payment of taxes if they intentionally fail to report income.
+Similarly, those self-employed persons (or those who run small businesses) evade the assessment or payment of taxes if they intentionally fail to report income.
 One study suggested that the fact that sharing economy firms like Airbnb, Lyft, and Etsy do not file 1099-K forms when participants earn less than $20,000 and have fewer than 200 transactions, results in significant unreported income.
 A recent survey found that the amount of unreported income for 2016 in the United States numbered at US $214.6 billion, with one in four Americans not reporting the money made on side-jobs.

-The typical tax evader in the United States is a male under the age of 50 in a high tax bracket and with a complicated return, and the most common means of tax evasion is overstatement of charitable contributions, particularly church donations.
+The typical tax evader in the United States is a male under the age of 50 in a high tax bracket and with a complicated return, and the most common means of tax evasion is the overstatement of charitable contributions, particularly church donations.

 Foreign tax havens

-Jurisdictions which allow for limiting taxation, known as tax havens, may be used for both legally avoiding taxes and illegally evading taxes.
-Tax Havens are able to be utilized by people due to the fact that many other foreign financial insitutitions are not held to the same requirements of disclosure as those in the United States.
-This allows for people to hide money with the benefit of not needing to provide access to tax information that is required in the United States but not in the tax haven country.
+Jurisdictions that allow for limited taxation, known as tax havens, may be used to legally avoid taxes and illegally evade taxes.
+People can utilize tax havens because many other foreign financial institutions are not held to the same disclosure requirements as those in the United States.
+This allows people to hide money with the benefit of not needing to provide access to tax information that is required in the United States but not in the tax haven country.
 Due to laws put in place in tax havens that limit the amount of information to be shared with the United States the overall amount of tax evasion due to tax havens are not able to be reliably estimated.
 In 2010, the Foreign Account Tax Compliance Act was passed to better enforce taxation in foreign jurisdictions.

 Illegal income

 U.S. citizens are required to report unlawful gains as income when filing annual tax returns (see e.g., James v.
 United States) although such income is typically not reported.
-Suspected lawbreakers, most famously Al Capone, have been successfully prosecuted for tax evasion when there was insufficient evidence to try them for their non-tax related crimes.
-Reporting illegal income as earned legitimately may be illegal money laundering.
+Suspected lawbreakers, most famously Al Capone, have been successfully prosecuted for tax evasion when there was insufficient evidence to try them for their non-tax-related crimes.
+Reporting illegal income as earned legitimately may be unlawful money laundering.

+Bogus deductions

+A major type of criminal tax evasion in the United States involves filing false deductions, or deductions for expenses that were never incurred, to lessen the tax penalty.